toledorobia/simplepad-react/README.md

 - Pending the content encryption of the simplepads, because I didn't found a keystore service with free quota.
 - Mobile support is not yet implemented.

-🚨**Disclaimer: this is not a mobile or phone project.
-The idea of Simplepad is be a tool for help during the coding.**🚨
+🚨 **Disclaimer: this is not a mobile or phone project.
+The idea of Simplepad is be a tool for help during the coding.**

 ## Demo